 If you are uncertain what style or color to order, Beddy’s will send out 2 x 3 in fabric samples to help you make a decision.
 Just go to https://rvlifestyle.com/beddys

 What is the Best of the Best RV Bedding?

 I knew you were going to ask that.

 In the video, we didn’t make a choice.
 Sleep comfort is pretty personal, after all.
 All three of the items we reviewed are excellent.

 For me, Mike, after sleeping in all three, I have to say that my favorite was the Beddy’s.
 It was, flat out, the most comfortable RV bedding I have used.

-For Jennifer, it's the RV SuperBag.
+For Jennifer, her favorite camper bedding is the RV SuperBag.
 She likes the summer side and winter side.
-And, even though it's sometimes frustrating to Velcro in those sheets after washing, she likes the fact that she can wash them alone.
+And, even though it’s sometimes frustrating to Velcro in those sheets after washing, she likes the fact that she can wash them alone.

 A close runner-up for both of us was the Aurora RV Linens.
 They are very high quality.
 They’re just hard to make up in our RV.
 On a bed you can walk around, they’d be perfect

 At the top of every RVers bucket list, it is a place so majestic, so wild, and so big that it calls us to return, to explore, to get to know the diversity of its land and animals over and over again.

 Everywhere you look are waterfalls, fast-moving rivers, geysers, sheer rock faces, towering lodgepole pines, all framed by mountains under the bright blue cloudless sky.